nuls-io/nuls-hackathon/README-Welcome.md

        -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=localhost:8000

 These are the same settings that go into the java run instruction for the module you want to debug.

-##Known Bugs:

-- Possibly issues with the Maven pom.xml.